hraberg/akeem/README.md

 ```

 The `racket` executable itself is assumed to be on the path.
 Akeem can
-currently run about 10% of the benchmarks, and is about 4 times slower
+currently run about 10% of the benchmarks, and is quote a bit slower
 than Racket.

 ### Profiling